Rufflewind/_urandom/angular-momentum-diagrams/help.md

 - <kbd>r</kbd>: reset and clear the entire diagram (note if you encounter a bug in the app and <kbd>r</kbd> doesn't work, you can still click on this button as a link to reset!)

+The tableau is editable too!
+You can click on things, etc.  Some of these changes are still available (albeit more restricted) while frozen.

 Rules
 -----